 The world famous Heron Bommie

-Closeup of a ray in the sea near Heron Island Resort
+Tourists look through circular windows inside a semi-submarine at the sea near Heron Island Resort

-Turtle with school of fish underwater near Heron Island Resort
+Sea turtle resting on a colorful coral reef surrounded by a school of fish near Heron Island Resort

-Fever of rays undersea near Heron Island Resort
+Group of spotted eagle rays glides gracefully over a light-colored sandy seabed near Heron Island Resort

 Heron Island is known the world over for its excellent Great Barrier Reef dive sites, coral gardens and pinnacles, with the Heron Bommie being the most popular site of all.
 Whether you are an experienced diver, novice snorkeller or prefer to stay dry in the semi-submersible boat, all guests at Heron Island can experience the Heron Bommie.